MGXlab/Viral-Metagenomics-2021/_episodes/07-Re-assembly.md

 ---
 title: "Re-assembly"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 20
 questions:
 - ""
 objectives:
-- ""
+- "Run another assembly with the binned scaffolds."
+- "Check if the binned scaffolds are contained in any of the re-assembled scaffolds."
 keypoints:
-- ""
+- "If you got this far, you are a pro."
 ---

 In this section we will try to get a complete genome from the scaffolds of our bin.
 For this, we will do another assembly as follows:
 - Using the binned scaffolds as a _backbone_ to guide the assembler
 - Using only one sample to minimize between-sample heterogeneity and microorganisms' diversity.
-Both factors make more difficult for the assembler to get a contiguous, complete genome.
+Both factors make harder for the assembler to get a contiguous, complete genome.

 >## Discussion: Sample for the re-assembly
 > Look at the heatmap in `3_profiles/heatmap.png` and explain what you see.
 With which sample do you think it will be easier for the assembler to reconstruct the complete genome?